humdrum-tools/humdrum-documentation/guide/ch20/index.md

  *>Coda  *>1st Ending  *>Refrain  *>Exposition>2nd Theme
 ```

-Notice that spaces can appear in section labels \-- as in `1st Ending`.
+Notice that spaces can appear in section labels &mdash; as in `1st Ending`.
 Sections begin with a section label and generally end when another
 section label is encountered.
 Sections also end whenever all spines are
 assigned new exclusive interpretations, or all spines terminate.
 If